ELEC2645/unit-2-project-template-201847748/README.md

 [![Open in Codespaces](https://classroom.github.com/assets/launch-codespace-2972f46106e565e64193e422d61a12cf1da4916b45550586e14ef0a7c637dd04.svg)](https://classroom.github.com/open-in-codespaces?assignment_repo_id=21758362)
-# ELEC2645 Unit 2 Project Template
+# EEE Study Helper - ELEC2645 Unit 2 Project

-** PLEASE DELETE THIS README AND REPLACE IT WITH YOUR OWN README.md FILE DESCRIBING YOUR PROJECT **

-This is the basic code for a command line application which you should use for your Unit 2 project.
+This project is a menu-driven command line application for the ELEC2645 module.

-The code has separated the menu handling code in `main.c` and the function implementations in `funcs.c`.
-You should add your code to `funcs.c` (or you can create new files if you wish), and update `main.c` to call your functions from the menu.
+My application is called the EEE Study Helper - a small collection of helpful tools for Electronic and Electrical Engineering students to help them with performing calculations and checking them.

 ### 1 Run code